 Click It Or Ticket is the National Highway Traffic Safety Administration’s yearly campaign to increase seat belt usage.
 It lasts for the few weeks surrounding Memorial Day Weekend.
 Here is the information you need to know from the Arkansas State Police about the initive and seat belt laws in Arkansas.
 To find out more about national seat belt laws try Buckle Up America, the national “Click It Or Ticket” homepage.
 If you do not have a car just yet, you might want to start by filling this contact form.

 Many local organizations also use this time period to check safety seats in cars to make sure they are installed properly so your kids can travel safely.
 Children’s Hospital can assist you with this year round.
+Also, consider hiring an expert to put on car seat covers to protect your seat from dirt.

 Between 1997 and 1999, twenty-five Arkansas children, ages infant to four years old, who were not buckled into a child restraint system were killed in traffic crashes that occurred on Arkansas streets and highways.
 Over 800 children under 4 were injured.
 Sixty-eight children between the ages of 5 and 15, none wearing seat belts, died in Arkansas traffic crashes.
 Had child safety restraints or seat belts been in place, many of these children could have been saved or escaped without one arm injured.
 In case of accidental Death and Dismemberment, insurance providers should hand our a payout to your family if your death or loss of limb was due to an accident.
 Death by accident insurance is often compared to life insurance services as they both cover similar benefits.